Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 This one is a bit trickier.
 You'd have to rerun all classifiers with your new database or your new query, then look into `code/functions.R` and `code/100_species_final_checks.Rmd` to add the new databases.
 You'd also have to add the new databases to the `data/databases/` folder, but that's just for reproducibility.
 See the `README` files in the `classifiers/` folders for notes on how I ran every classifier.

-All the code to generate the family-exclusion databases is in `data/make_exclusion_databases/`.

 ## How to run this

-1. Check out the repo,
+1. Clone the repo,
 2. restore packages and the environment using `renv::restore()`,
 3. run `targets::tar_make()`,

 You should have all results in `results/` as targets::tar_make() will rerun the entire analysis and make all figures.
+All the reports are rendered as html files in `code/`.

 ## Dependency graph